 Frequently Asked Questions About OSHA

-Hendershot, Cannon & Hisey, P.C. represents employers at all stages of dealings with the Occupational Safety and Health Administration, from preparing compliance and safety plans through representation in OSHA-related administrative proceedings.
+Hendershot, Cowart & Hisey, P.C. represents employers at all stages of dealings with the Occupational Safety and Health Administration, from preparing compliance and safety plans through representation in OSHA-related administrative proceedings.

 We have represented businesses in Houston and throughout Texas for more than 25 years, securing powerful results with clear, effective solutions.
 Below, we provide answers to some of our clients' most frequently asked questions about OSHA inspections and OSHA citations.